-A.3 Plant and equipment expenditure
+A.2 Plant and equipment expenditure

 We consider costs of acquiring, or construction of, plant and equipment, as well as any related commissioning costs as eligible expenditure.
+You must list commissioning costs as a separate item within the project budget in the application form, and on reports of expenditure during project milestones.